 Cons: Unfortunately, the car typically needs to be in decent working order, and you'll have to be prepared to purchase a different car when you trade your old one in.

-Helpful Tip: Shop around to different dealerships to find the best deal for your trade-in before committing.
+Helpful Tip: Go to different dealerships to find the best deal for your trade-in before committing.

 Donate It To Charity